top of page

 Inducted in 2015

-A few years later, she attended the School of Fine arts in Mexico City, then went to the University of Denver where she graduated with a Bachelors of Arts and a Bachelors of Literature.
-She taught French and German at the University of Denver during the next year but found the cold winter detrimental to her health, so moved to Tucson in early 1899 where she registered as a graduate student at the University of Arizona.
-That fall she became an instructor at the University, teaching classes in French, Latin, English, plane geometry and botany.
+After attending the School of Fine arts in Mexico City, she went to the University of Denver, where she graduated with a Bachelors of Arts and a Bachelors of Literature.
+She taught French and German at the University of Denver during the next year but found the cold winter detrimental to her health.
+She moved to Tucson in early 1899 where she registered as a graduate student at the University of Arizona.
+That fall she became an instructor at the University, teaching classes in French, Latin, English, plane geometry, and botany.
 In 1901 she was appointed a Professor of Ancient Languages and Literature—the first female professor on staff.

-Louise grew up in comfortable financial circumstances and from a young age did what she could to help others not so fortunate.
-In Denver she provided anonymous financial aid to fellow female university students who were having a difficult time and after she graduated, continued these gifts.
-She had a keen eye for business and recognized the potential of properties located close by the University of Arizona, even though at that time the campus was located a considerable distance from Tucson.
+Louise had grown up in comfortable financial circumstances and from a young age did what she could to help others not as fortunate.
+In Denver, she provided anonymous financial aid to fellow female university students who were having a difficult time and continued those gifts after graduation.
+She had a keen eye for business and recognized the potential of properties located close to the University of Arizona, even though at that time the campus was at a considerable distance from Tucson.
 She began investing her money in real estate around the University where she built a number of rental properties.
 She resigned her professorship in 1903 and devoted her time to her real estate business.
-A year later, she married Thomas Marshall, but unlike most of her female contemporaries, kept control of the finances and real estate investments.
+A year later, she married Thomas Marshall, but unlike most of her female contemporaries, she kept control of the finances.
 She continued making shrewd purchases and sales.
 In 1922 she built a block of businesses across from the University’s main entrance.
 This was Tucson’s first suburban shopping center and proved wildly popular.

 Louise was involved in a number of charitable organizations and activities.
 In 1930 she created the Marshall Foundation, the first private philanthropic foundation in Arizona.
 The goal of the foundation was to create a permanent scholarship fund to aid deserving females who wanted to attend the University of Arizona and to help those less fortunate in the community.
-She was involved in the day to day workings of the foundation until her death in 1956 at the age of 92.
-This asset based foundation has endured 85 years and continues to thrive, providing $400,000 a year in scholarships to U of A women as well funds to support charitable organizations and programs that benefit Tucson and Pima County non-profit organizations.
+She was involved in the day-to-day workings of the foundation until her death in 1956 at the age of 92.
+This asset-based foundation continues to thrive, providing $400,000 a year in scholarships to U of A women as well funds to support charitable organizations and programs that benefit Tucson and Pima County.

 bottom of page